houstondatavis/data-jam-october-2015/README.md

 Slab mostly - house is on a slab foundation

 ### garagecap
-How many cars can fit int he garage
+How many cars can fit in the garage

 ### GPEXT_LONGITUDE and LATITUDE
 Lat and long for the property